-We’ve fried fresh mushrooms, wrapped by a crispy breading for a tasty starter or even for an aperitive, and why not, also as a second course paired with a fresh mixed salad.
+We’ve fried fresh mushrooms, wrapped them by a crispy breading and served them as starter.
+But you can also serve them as an aperitive, and why not, as a second course paired with a fresh mixed salad.
 Depending on their size you can also fry them whole or cut them into slices.

 The most suitable mushrooms for this preparation range from Porcini to Portobello to White Button mushroom, Chestnut mushrooms, Oyster mushrooms or Black Trumpets, even if the latter ones are a bit more rare and expensive.